search icon

 LLC Owner FAQs

 • In most states, an LLC must have at least one member.
-There isn’t a limit on how many members you can have unless you want to qualify as an S-corp.
-In that case, you can have up to 100 members.
+There isn’t a limit on how many members an LLC can have unless they want to qualify as an S-corp.
+In that case, the business can have up to 100 members.

 • An LLC owner can use the CEO title, but they don’t have to.
-Each owner is called a member, though you can assign individual titles under the operating agreement terms.
+Each owner is called a member, though members can assign individual titles under the operating agreement terms.

 • No. The owners of an LLC are called members.
 Only business entities organized as corporations have shareholders.